seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 - *unfulfilled* - the promise starts with this state because the value of the deferred is yet unknown
 - *fulfilled* - the promise is filled with the value returned from the deferred
-- *failed* - the was an exception during the deferred execution.
+- *failed* - there was an exception during the deferred execution.

-A deferred object has three two methods to change the state of its promise:
+A deferred object has two methods to change the state of its promise:

 - `resolve($value = null)` when the code executes successfully, changes the state to *fulfilled*
 - `reject($reason = null)` the code execution fails, changes the state to *failed*

 Promises provide methods only to attach additional handlers for the appropriate states (`then`, `done`, `otherwise`, `always` and `progress`), but you cannot manually change the state of a promise.
-For example, we can attach *done* handler and then call it once the deferred is resolved:
+For example, we can attach *onFulfilled* handler via `done()` method and then call it once the deferred is resolved:

 {% highlight php %}
 <?php